 And there you have it.
 That was May 2018.
 Three months turned into nine, which in turn became a permanent position, and I’ve stayed at BBC Cambridge.
 My family also moved down to be closer, which made the city feel more like home.
 For short periods, I took up part-time work at a club and then a coffee shop, but once I got on my feet financially, I decided I needed time to myself outside of work to concentrate on other goals, too.
 My learning didn’t end with the apprenticeship, and I’ve continued to grow my skillset and learn more about everything that goes into making TV since being here, spurred on by colleagues who’re more than happy to share their expertise.

 Partly due to slightly awkward shift times, and also to the nature of Cambridge as a place, I’ve somewhat struggled beyond the office to feel as comfortable here as I did in Ruthin.
 Living in one of the most famous University cities in the world as a young person not attending a University brings with it a unique challenge to find peers who share similar circumstances.
 My social life (pre-COVID, obviously) has mostly included colleagues, with a few exceptions.
-This hasn’t been a bad thing – some feel almost like family, and we of course share so much time together at work that we all have a lot in common.
-But there’re still moments where it would be nice to feel slightly more like a part of local life.
+This hasn’t been a bad thing – some feel almost like family, and we, of course, share so much time together at work that we all have a lot in common.
+But there are still moments when it would be nice to feel slightly more like a part of local life.

 So now I’ve made it here, what next?
 Well, isn’t that a question?
 We are currently living through such an unprecedented time that I’m not sure what next week has in store, let alone the longer-term future.
 I’m not making any major plans right now, and instead, I’m mostly concentrating on keeping my head above water day-to-day.
 But there are, of course, goals that I was building towards before the pandemic.